Changes in British English pronunciation during the twentieth century

 the EFL user is that the unsmoothed versions of them don't sound

-unusual except when the "triphthongs" are used in unstressed positions
+unusual except when actual "triphthongs" are used in unstressed positions

 III.